 Don’t get me wrong, it is not like you will not find any!
 You will just be aware of higher prices, especially if you wish to buy specific brands you use on a daily basis at home.
 The advice is to pack products that are personal to you and that you are afraid you will not find once you have landed: examples could be prescription medicine (make sure you have enough to go) or contact solutions or even your toothpaste (flavor matters!).

 Anything that is made with specific ingredients should be brought with you, don’t risk buying something made out of a different receipt and having to deal with it later on!
 Ladies, make sure you carry with you your perfume/deodorant, make-up (avoid crazy colors), and most of all personal hygiene products!
+So while you can definitely find these in Israel, it’s still best to consider these as some of the things you should pack for your adventure.

 4. Casual Clothing